pebble-dev/pebble-dev.github.io/howto.md

 * You'll be greeted by a *Pebble Account* page.
 Simply tap *Skip login* twice to continue.
 * Choose the type of Pebble you have.
 * The app starts looking for nearby Pebbles.
 It should shortly see your Pebble, as *Pebble `xxxx`*.
 This same string can be seen on the Pebble, so you know the phone sees the right watch.
 Tap it.
+* If the Pebble doesn't appear and you're on Android 10, go to the bluetooth settings page of the phone, pair the watch, and try again.
+(If that doesn't help, unpair it there again.)
 * The watch asks to pair.
 Press the upper right button.
 Tap *Pair* on the phone.
 * If the Pebble has an old firmware, it will check for updates.
 Tap *Continue*.
 Keep the watch on the charging cable, and close to the phone.
 This will take a few minutes to complete, after that the watch will reboot.
 * In the Pebble app, choose the language of the menus, notifications and messages on the watch.